-Rabalais: Once forced into his role, Ensminger eagerly looks to future running LSU offense
+Rabalais: Best way for Ensminger to appease LSU fanbase in 2019?
+More, more more

 Eight offensive starters from the Texas A&M game and 19 players from LSU’s two-deep offensive depth chart are expected to return for the 2019 season.
 The biggest holes to fill are at tight end and running back, where LSU has recruited capable replacements.

-The question, or at least the plausible suggestion of one, is, Will Ensminger be back to direct the offense?
+The question, or at least the plausible suggestion of one, is, will Ensminger be back to direct the offense?

 The former LSU quarterback — the mad bomber of the Tigers’ late 1970s duo with the late David Woodley — will be 61 on Sept.
 15. It would be understandable if he was eager to start winding things down and return to the relative safety of a position coach’s office.